Last verified: 17 days ago

 Red Flags to Watch For

-- Most clinical studies test limonene as part of multi-ingredient blends, making it impossible to isolate its individual effect
+- Most human studies test limonene as part of multi-ingredient blends, making it impossible to isolate its individual effect

 Products Containing Limonene